Nexmo/nexmo-developer/_documentation/en/concepts/guides/openapi.md

 Having the OpenAPI description of an API that you want to integrate with can really make things easier!
 Here are some suggestions that you might like to try:

-**Local Documentation**
+### Local Documentation

 Whether you're working on a poor connection or just prefer to keep things simple, an OpenAPI spec has all the information you need to be able to run a local application to show documentation.
 Try one of these tools:

 * [Nexmo OAS Renderer](https://github.com/Nexmo/nexmo-oas-renderer) is an open source Ruby tool (as you may guess from the name, we created and maintain it)
-* [Redoc](https://github.com/Redocly/redoc) is another open source documentation tool, in JavaScript
+* [ReDoc](https://github.com/Redocly/redoc) is another open source documentation tool, in JavaScript

-**Ready-made Postman Collections**
+### Ready-made Postman Collections

 If you're already a [Postman](https://www.postman.com/) fan then this may well appeal to you.
 If not, then give it a try.

 1. Download the spec for the API you're interested (via the API reference page)
-2. In Postman, click "Import" and choose the *.yml file you just downloaded
+2. In Postman, click "Import" and choose the `*.yml` file you just downloaded

 .... that's it.
 You have a ready-made set of requests to make against the API, just add your Nexmo account details and off you go!

+> See our [Guide to Postman](/tools/postman) for more examples and advanced usage.

-**Mock Server for Testing with Prism**
+### Mock Server for Testing with Prism

 One tool that many of our developers find useful is [Prism](https://stoplight.io/open-source/prism).
-It's an open source JavaScript tool that accepts an OpenAPI spec and then imitates the API behaviour it describes.
+It's an open source JavaScript tool that accepts an OpenAPI spec and then imitates the API behavior it describes.
 It's an ideal way to work with a local API, avoids using up Nexmo credit when you're testing something, and also gives an easy way to test error responses.

+> We have a [more detailed guide to working with Prism and OpenAPI](/tools/prism) that you may find useful.